pragdave/pragdave.github.io/_posts/2018-06-02-project-structure.md

 </table>

-Now let's imagine we can find an alien, unsullied by the preconceptions and practices of us developer folks.
+Now let's imagine we can find an alien, unsullied by the preconceptions and practices of us developer folk.
 Let's call this individual Normal Human Being.

-We show these structures to Normal and ask "what does this do?"
+We show these structures to Normal and ask "what's going on here?"
 Normal thinks about this for a while.

-"Well,", they say, "I imagine that you organize your thinking hierarchically _(how quaint)_ and that you put the most important things at the top level.
+"Well," they say, "I imagine that you organize your thinking hierarchically _(how quaint)_ and that you put the most important things at the top level.
 Doing things this was means that you can then split each top-level important thing into subthings at the next level in your